 Taking your rehab home

-The first few PT sessions will likely take place at a clinic near you.
-Here, your PT will be able to closely monitor your progress and teach you the exercises you’ll need to know.
-But most of your rehab will take place at home.
+The first few PT sessions will likely take place at a clinic near you, or they could occur at your home.
+Your PT will be able to closely monitor your progress and teach you the exercises you’ll need to know and do as a home exercise program on your own, as well.

 Don’t try to overdo it, either.
-You may be itching to get back to your old fitness routine.
-You might even feel like you’re able to work out harder or push it a little more.
+You may be itching to get back to your old fitness routine and activities.
+You might even feel like you’re able to work out harder or push it a little more because you don’t have the pain you had before.
 But don’t take the risk.
 Wait until your PT gives you the green light.

 blog_27_images_GettyImages-1318343026